mattloose/iterassemble/README.md

 ## Running VGW

 There are three key programs within VGW, the first (`assemble.py`) is the base program that will map, extend and assemble genome fragments.
 It requires a fasta file of transcript sequences and two paired-end genome read files.
 These genome read files must contain identical IDs either prior to a blankspace or '/1' or '/2'.
 For extremely large genomes we recommend first repeat-depleting the read set by k-mer analysis.

+The longest process will likely be the inital parsing and indexing of the genome reads, the results of which will be output to a folder.
+So long as the vgw is run from the same location with the same sequences this index will not need to be remade.
 ```
 assemble.py -h
 usage: assemble.py [options] cDNA.fa in1.fq in2.fq